Dear Parents and Guardians,

 - Trust God.
 Your child is deeply loved by God, even more than you can imagine.
 God has already been moving towards your child (Psalm 139)–how incredible!
 Your job isn’t to say and do everything right.
 You can be confident that God will lead your child and that he will empower you step towards these conversations.

-This isn’t an exhaustive list.
-You may think of others, and if you don’t, no sweat!
+Exploring Questions This isn’t an exhaustive list.
+You may think of others, and if you don’t, no problem!
 That’s why we gave you a list.
 Kids share at different times and in different ways.
 Maybe a hike, a ride in the car, a walk, climbing at the playground, or a special date with you will be the perfect time to ask some of these questions.
 Maybe drawing some answers or writing them out will be a better fit for your child.
 No need to ask them all at once or to force conversation.
-Ask God to give you the awareness of the right time to dive in.
+Ask the Spirit to give you the awareness of the right time to dive in.

 - When did you first think about getting baptized?